 Building this level of trust takes time, which means addiction counselors must have a high degree of patience.
 At the outset of the treatment, a patient may be distressed, angry or even hostile.
 Trying to rush past these emotions can cause a person to lean on them more intensely, making it more difficult to reach the issues’ roots.

-Listening and speaking skills are also key to developing trust with patients.
-By giving a patient their full, undivided attention, not only can an addiction counselor come to fully understand what may have caused the addiction, but they can also pick up on the patient’s nuanced values or beliefs that may impact a specific type of treatment strategy.
+Listening and speaking skills are also key to a successful addiction counselor career, because they help develop trust with patients.
+By giving a patient their full, undivided attention, not only can an addiction counselor come to fully understand what may have caused the addiction, but they can also pick up on the patient’s nuanced values or beliefs that may impact a specific treatment strategy.
 Likewise, being able to communicate these strategies and other key information clearly and plainly can help the patient understand the exact process of the treatment strategy without ambiguity or misinterpretation.
 This heightened understanding can lead to more effective treatment.

 Make a Positive Impact in People’s Lives

 Overcoming addiction can be one of the most significant actions a person takes.
-Understanding how to become an addiction counselor is the first step for not only helping people improve their health and well-being, but also helping to make a positive impact on the lives of an individual’s family, friends, co-workers and community.
+Understanding how to become an addiction counselor is the first step toward helping people improve their health and well-being and making a positive impact on the lives of an individual’s family, friends, co-workers and community.

 While achieving this professional goal involves many steps, they are well worth taking.
 The University of North Dakota’s online Master of Arts in Counseling program and the Addiction Counseling and Rehabilitation Counseling tracks can help individuals learn the knowledge and skills needed to provide this crucial level of treatment to those in need.
 Find out how UND can help you develop your ability to serve.